-This topic introduces the dedicated proxy service of ApsaraDB RDS for MySQL.
+This topic introduces the dedicated proxy feature of ApsaraDB RDS for MySQL.

-Database proxies reside between your database system and your application.
-They receive requests from your application and then route the requests to the primary and read-only RDS instances in your database system.
-Dedicated proxies are easy to use and maintain, and provide high availability and high performance.
-In addition, dedicated proxies provide advanced features, such as automatic read/write splitting, transaction splitting, and connection pool.
+A dedicated proxy resides between your database system and your application.
+It receives requests from your application and then routes the requests to the primary and read-only RDS instances of your database system.
+The dedicated proxy is easy to use and maintain, and provides high availability and high performance.
+In addition, the dedicated proxy provides advanced features, such as automatic read/write splitting, transaction splitting, and connection pool.

-- A number of read-only RDS instances must be created to implement read/write splitting within your application.
+- A large number of read-only RDS instances are created to implement read/write splitting within your application.
 This does not allow flexible scaling and requires high maintenance costs.

 - The primary RDS instance is heavily loaded due to a large number of requests that are encapsulated in transactions.

-- The primary RDS instance is heavily loaded due to an excessive number of connections.
+- The primary RDS instance is heavily loaded due to an excessively large number of connections.

 - Most of your workloads require short-lived connections.

-ApsaraDB RDS for MySQL provides two types of database proxies: dedicated proxies and shared proxies.
+ApsaraDB RDS for MySQL provides two types of proxies: dedicated proxies and shared proxies.

-- Dedicated proxies support scaling.
-You can increase the number of dedicated proxies based on your business requirements.
-For more information, see Adjust the number of dedicated proxies for an ApsaraDB RDS for MySQL instance.
+- The dedicated proxy supports scaling.
+You can increase the number of proxy instances based on your business requirements.
+For more information, see Adjust the number of dedicated proxies on an ApsaraDB RDS for MySQL instance.

-- Dedicated proxies support performance monitoring.
-The monitoring data provides a reference for you to adjust the number of dedicated proxies.
-For more information, see View the monitoring data of dedicated proxies for an ApsaraDB RDS for MySQL instance.
+- The dedicated proxy supports performance monitoring.
+You can adjust the number of proxy instances based on the monitoring data and your business planning.
+For more information, see View the monitoring data of dedicated proxies on an ApsaraDB RDS for MySQL instance.

-- A unified dedicated proxy endpoint is used to connect to all the enabled dedicated proxies.
+- A unified proxy endpoint is used to connect your application to your database system.
 You do not need to frequently update the endpoint configuration on your application.
 This reduces maintenance costs.
-For more information, see Create a proxy endpoint for a dedicated proxy.
-The dedicated proxy endpoint that you are using remains connected unless you release the proxy instance.
+For more information, see Manage the dedicated proxy endpoints of an ApsaraDB RDS for MySQL instance.
+The proxy endpoint remains connected unless you release the enabled proxy instances.
 For example, you may enable the read/write splitting feature during peak hours, and then release the read-only RDS instances and disable the feature after peak hours.
-In these cases, you do not need to update the endpoint configuration on your application because the dedicated proxy endpoint that you are using is still connected.
+In these cases, you do not need to update the endpoint configuration on your application because the proxy endpoint remains connected.

-- Dedicated proxies support automatic read/write splitting.
+- The dedicated proxy supports automatic read/write splitting.
 This reduces maintenance costs.
-For more information, see Configure read/write splitting for an ApsaraDB RDS for MySQL instance.
-In normal cases, after the read-only RDS instances are created, you must manually add the endpoints of the primary and read-only RDS instances to your application to implement read/write splitting.
-If you enable dedicated proxies, you need to add only a unified dedicated proxy endpoint to your application.
-This way, all the requests from your application are sent to the dedicated proxy endpoint.
-Then, the dedicated proxy endpoint routes read requests to the read-only RDS instances and write requests to the primary RDS instance based on the read weights of these instances.
-You do not need to modify the configuration data on your application even if you create more read-only RDS instances or if you delete existing read-only RDS instances.
+For more information, see Enable the read/write splitting feature for an ApsaraDB RDS for MySQL instance.
+In normal cases, to implement read/write splitting, you must manually add the endpoints of the primary and read-only RDS instances to your application.
+This applies if the read-only RDS instances are available.
+If you enable the dedicated proxy feature, you need to add only a unified proxy endpoint to your application.
+This way, all the requests from your application are sent to the proxy endpoint.
+Then, the proxy endpoint routes read requests to the read-only RDS instances and write requests to the primary RDS instance based on the read weights of these instances.
+You do not need to update the configuration data on your application even if you create more read-only RDS instances or if you delete existing read-only RDS instances.